-Staff Analysis: Orange Land's water system is located in Pasco County within the SWFWMD.
+Orange Land's water system is located in Pasco County within the SWFWMD.
 The Utility provides water service to 74 residential water customers and 2 general service customers.
 Approximately 4 percent of the residential customer bills during the test year had zero gallons indicating a non-seasonal customer base.
 The average residential water demand is 4,303 gallons per month.
 The Utility's current residential and general service rate structure consists of a base facility charge (BFC) and a two-tier inclining block rate structure.
 The rate blocks are 0-5,000 gallons and all usage in excess of 5,000 gallons per month.

-Staff performed an analysis of the Utility's billing data in order to evaluate the appropriate rate structure for the residential water customers.
-The goal of the evaluation was to select the rate design parameters that: (1) produce the recommended revenue requirement; (2) equitably distribute cost recovery among the utility's customers; (3) establish the appropriate non-discretionary usage threshold for restricting repression; and (4) implement, where appropriate, water conserving rate structures consistent with Commission practice.
+We performed an analysis of the Utility's billing data in order to evaluate the appropriate rate structure for the residential water customers.
+The goal of the evaluation was to select the rate design parameters that: (1) produce the approved revenue requirement; (2) equitably distribute cost recovery among the utility's customers; (3) establish the appropriate non-discretionary usage threshold for restricting repression; and (4) implement, where appropriate, water conserving rate structures consistent with this Commission's practice.

 Currently, approximately 60 percent of the Utility's revenues are recovered through the BFC.
-Typically, the Commission sets the BFC cost recovery no greater than 40 percent unless the utility's customer base is seasonal; however, seasonality is not an issue for this Utility.
-Staff recommends that 45 percent of the revenue requirement should be recovered through the BFC to mitigate the impact of the shift in the BFC cost recovery.
+Typically, we set the BFC cost recovery no greater than 40 percent unless the utility's customer base is seasonal; however, seasonality is not an issue for this Utility.
+We find that 45 percent of the revenue requirement shall be recovered through the BFC to mitigate the impact of the shift in the BFC cost recovery.
 Lowering the BFC cost recovery sends the appropriate pricing signals to target discretionary demand.
-The average persons per household served by the water system is 2.5; therefore, based on the number of person per household, 50 gallons per day per persons, and the number of days per month, the nondiscretionary usage threshold should be 4,000 gallons per month.
-Staff recommends a continuation of the two-tier rate structure with separate gallonage charges for discretionary and non-discretionary usage for residential water customers.
-The rate blocks should be: (1) 0-4,000 gallons; and (2) all usage in excess of 4,000 gallons per month.
+The average persons per household served by the water system is 2.5; therefore, based on the number of person per household, 50 gallons per day per persons, and the number of days per month, the non-discretionary usage threshold should be 4,000 gallons per month.
+We find that a continuation of the two-tier rate structure with separate gallonage charges for discretionary and non-discretionary usage for residential water customers is appropriate.
+The rate blocks shall be: (1) 0-4,000 gallons; and (2) all usage in excess of 4,000 gallons per month.
 This rate structure will continue to send the appropriate pricing signals, which will target customers with high consumption levels and minimize price increases for customers at non-discretionary levels.
-The recommended general service rates do not include an inclining block because general service customers are less likely to conserve since they typically pass the cost to their customers.
-Therefore, staff recommends that the general service rate structure be revised to include a BFC and uniform gallonage charge.
+The Commission-approved general service rates do not include an inclining block because general service customers are less likely to conserve since they typically pass the cost to their customers.
+Therefore, the general service rate structure shall be revised to include a BFC and uniform gallonage charge.

-Based on a recommended revenue increase of 22.60 percent, which excludes miscellaneous revenues, the residential consumption can be expected to decline by 199,000 gallons resulting in anticipated average residential demand of 4,064 gallons per month.
-Staff recommends a 5.6 percent reduction in test year residential gallons for ratesetting purposes and corresponding reductions of \$44 for purchased power and \$2 for RAFs to reflect the anticipated repression, which results in a post repression revenue requirement of \$27,305.
-As shown in Table 8-1, in comparison to staff's recommended rate structure and rates, Alternatives I and II send less of a pricing signal for targeting discretionary usage.
-In addition, Alternative II provides higher percentage price increases and prices to customers below the non-discretionary threshold.
+Based on the Commission-approved revenue increase of 23.72 percent, which excludes miscellaneous revenues, the residential consumption can be expected to decline by 206,000 gallons resulting in anticipated average residential demand of 4,055 gallons per month.
+We hereby approve a 5.8 percent reduction in test year residential gallons for ratesetting purposes and corresponding reductions of \$46 for purchased power and \$2 for RAFs to reflect the anticipated repression, which results in a post repression revenue requirement of \$27,557.
+Table 4 below shows a comparison of the Utility's rate structure and rates at the time of filing with the Commission-approved rate structure and rates.

-Table 8-1 Staff's Recommended and Alternative Water Rate Structures and Rates
+Table 4 Water Rate Structures and Rates